By Deborah Banikowski

 If you receive a denial notice, you have 60 days from that date to file an appeal.
 There are several ways to obtain the proper appeal forms.
 The easiest and quickest way is filing online by visiting www.socialsecurity.gov/benefits/disability/appeal.html.
 You will be able to submit documents electronically to associate with your appeal request.
 You can also call us at 1-800-772-1213 or visit your local Social Security office to obtain the forms.

 Many people wonder if they need a lawyer when filing and appealing disability benefits.
 Whether you choose to appoint an attorney or authorized representative is completely up to you.
+As the Mobile spine injury law firm stated, an attorney can simplify the procedures and handle them professionally.
 However, it is not required that you have one in any part of the process or in conducting business with Social Security.
 If you decide to appoint a representative, be sure to complete the necessary documents to authorize us to speak to them on your behalf.
 You can also read our publication Your Right to Representation at www.socialsecurity.gov/pubs/EN-05-10075.pdf.

 Social Security takes considerable pride in administering program benefits timely and accurately.
 The disability program is no exception.
 This is why we encourage you to contact us as soon as possible if you disagree with our decision.
 Give us a call, visit the local office, or go online at www.socialsecurity.gov/benefits/disability/appeal.html so we can take another look at your claim.